Streamloots Strong will provide mental health support for the streaming community

 Shanley said in a statement that mental health is an important issue and finding real help is half the battle.
 Streamloots is another company in what I call the Leisure Economy, where we can all get paid to play games.

 Streamloots hopes to make influencers richer, or at least enable more people to make a living as streamers and influencers by giving them a robust monetization and engagement platform, Guerrero said in a recent interview with GamesBeat.
-Guerrero said creators can see an average 500% increase in income when they implement Streamloots.
+He said creators can see an average 500% increase in income when they implement Streamloots.

 But money isn’t all that matters.
 More than 50,000 streamers in 20 countries are using Streamloots.
 But during the pandemic, they’re just as vulnerable to mental health challenges and burnout as anyone else.